AllJavi/tartarus-dotfiles/README.md

 |<img src="Images/Wallpapers/main-ultrawide.png"> | <img src="Images/Wallpapers/secundary-ultrawide.png">|
 |[Original](Images/Wallpapers/main-wide.jpg)|[Original](Images/Wallpapers/secundary-wide.jpg)|

-I modified them to change their ratio to 21:9 and fill my ultrawide screen and that makes the borders messy so if you want the full quality of the artist use the originals.
+I modified these images to fit my ultrawide 21:9 screen, which messed up the borders.
+If you want the best quality, use the original versions of the artwork.

 ## Color Theme 🖌
 ### Material Gruvbox